googlearchive/polymerchromeapp/README.md

 I have heard that `vulcanize` will be available in Chrome Dev Editor by default later on.

+To install the project in your Chrome installation - Goto [Extensions](chrome://extensions/) > Load Unpacked extension and point to clone of this git or Just drag and drop the folder to the extension view.

 ## Resources

 * [Chrome App](http://developer.chrome.com/apps)